New Ulm, Texas: History

 A bank opened in 1906 and a newspaper – the New Ulm Enterprise – began publishing in 1910.
 On April 11, 1916, twenty-one men in the community met for the purpose of securing fire apparatus to protect local property.
 That led to the formation of the New Ulm Fire Company (now known as the New Ulm Volunteer Fire Department).
 A fire engine was purchased at a cost of $137.50.
 By 1930, New Ulm's population stood at around 500 with forty businesses operating in the community.
 The number of residents had fallen to 390 by 1950, but growth resumed during the 1960s, and in 1968, the population was estimated at 600.
 That figure had risen to 650 by 1990 and remained at that level through 2000.
 New Ulm has an active Chamber of Commerce and Lions Club.

 Although New Ulm is unincorporated, it does have a post office with the zip code of 78950.

+Demographics

+New Ulm first appeared as a census-designated place in the 2020 U.S. census.

+2020 census

 Education

 Public education in the community of New Ulm is provided by the Columbus Independent School District, which is headquartered in the Colorado County city of Columbus.